Ashwini-Wabale/LLView/docs/docs/install/server_install.md

 If needed, Information about the users with support access can be obtained also via the [`supportinput` action](#supportinput-action).

 More information about how to create this file [here](accountmap.md).

+##### `LMLDBupdate` step

+This is where all generated LMLs are processed and put into the databases, as defined in the configurations.

+Note: For the SQL commands to work, the databases and tables must exist.
+They are created according to the configurations using the [`updatedb`](#updatedb) script.

+##### `trigger_JobRep` step

+Immediately after the data is inserted into the database, the [`jobreport` action](#jobreport-action) is triggered by this step, such that the generation of the files in that action can be done in parallel to the remaining steps of the current one.

+##### `combineLML_all` step

+In this step, all generated LMLs are combined into a single one to be archived (and they may also be used for a replay feature).
+This step is done after the [LMLDBupdate step](#lmldbupdate-step) to be done in parallel to the [`jobreport` action](#jobreport-action).

 #### `jobreport` action